 2. Break fees

-Related: What fees come with a home loan?
+Also see: What fees come with a home loan?

 3. Revert rates

-At the end of the fixed-rate period, don’t expect the lender to automatically switch your loan to one of its lowest variable rates.
-Chances are your loan will revert to the lender’s standard variable rate, which can be over 200 basis points higher than some of its lowest rates.
-You’ll then probably want to refinance to a lower rate – a process which can come at a cost.
+At the end of the fixed-rate period, don't expect the lender to automatically switch your loan to one of its lowest variable rates.
+Chances are your loan will revert to the lender's standard variable rate, which can sometimes be more than 200 basis points higher than some of its lowest rates.
+You'll then probably want to refinance to a lower rate - a process which can come at a cost.

 Frequently asked questions